Homemade Sugar Free Brown Sugar

 Before you ask… Aren’t molasses made from sugar?
 Yes they are but the amount of molasses used in this recipe is so little compared to the regular Brown Sugar and will be negligible when used in a Whole recipe and portioned.

 1 Tablespoon (Tbsp) of Molasses contains 15 g of carbohydrates while 1 teaspoon (tsp) has only 5g of carbs.
-In this recipe I used 1 teaspoon of unsulpuhured molasses to 1 ½ cup of sweetener with a serving size of 1 teaspoon which means this recipe has 72 servings which amounts to 0.9g of carbs per serving.
+In this recipe I used 1 tsp of unsulpuhured molasses to 1 1/2 cup of sweetener with a serving size of 1 tsp which means this recipe has 72 servings which amounts to 0.9g of carbs per serving.
 Even if you decide to use up to a tablespoon of this recipe, a serving will be 2.7g

 Homemade Sugar free Brown sugar